⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How LLY Makes Money

-• Eli Lilly and Company discovers, develops, and markets human pharmaceuticals globally across various therapeutic areas.
+• Eli Lilly discovers, develops, and markets human pharmaceuticals globally, focusing on innovative treatments for significant health challenges.

 Revenue Breakdown